 Our U.S. consumer-oriented activities are subject to extensive oversight by federal and state regulators.
 These businesses are subject to supervision and regulation by the CFPB with respect to federal consumer protection laws, including laws relating to fair lending and the prohibition of unfair, deceptive or abusive acts or practices in connection with the offer, sale or provision of consumer financial products and services.
 Our consumer-oriented businesses are also subject to various state and local consumer protection laws.
 These laws, rules and regulations, among other things, impose obligations relating to our marketing, origination, servicing and collections activity in our consumer businesses.
-Our U.K. consumer protection regulations.
+Many of these laws, rules and regulations also apply to our small business lending activities which are subject to supervision and regulation by federal and state regulators as well.
+Our U.K. consumer deposit-taking activities are also subject to consumer protection regulations.